-If you install pools, HVAC systems, windows and doors, generators, or any other single-trade work on Florida homes, the way you get permits is about to change.
-Governor DeSantis signed Florida House Bill 803 into law on May 6, 2026.
-Starting July 1, 2026, the legislation delivers something Florida single-trade contractors have wanted for years: predictable permit timelines and faster inspections without sacrificing code compliance.
+If you install pools, HVAC systems, windows and doors, generators, or any other single-trade work on Florida homes, the way you get permits has already changed.
+Governor DeSantis signed Florida House Bill 803 into law on May 6, 2026, and it took effect on July 1, 2026.
+The law delivers something Florida single-trade contractors have wanted for years: predictable permit timelines and faster inspections without sacrificing code compliance.

 Under HB 803, when you use a Florida private provider for single-trade plans review on single-family or two-family dwellings, the local building department has just 5 business days to review the plans or issue the permit.
 If they miss that deadline, the permit is deemed approved as a matter of law and must be issued the next business day.

 Five business days.
-That is the new floor in Florida.
+That is the floor in Florida today.

 For single-trade contractors, this is a fundamental change.
 No more chasing the building department for status updates.
 No more half-days lost to permit pickups.
 No more explaining to the homeowner why the install is delayed by two weeks for a permit that should have taken hours of actual review work.
 The shotclock is the law, and the deemed-approval consequence gives it teeth.